vetienne74/hpcscan/README.md

 * No test marked as FAILED

 Check the summary at the end of report to have a quick look on this.

+:bell: These tests are intended for validation purpose only, they do not allow for performance measurements.

 ## Validated hardware, operating systems and compilers